 Ripping Layers

-My layered-paper technique began after traveling through Southeast Asia, including Vietnam, Thailand, and Cambodia, and later Hong Kong, where I was surrounded by surfaces shaped by time.
-Peeling paint, softened patterns, weathered walls, and tropical plants reclaiming architecture made me see how history settles into materials.
+That way of seeing later crystallized while traveling through Southeast Asia, including Vietnam, Thailand, Cambodia, and later Hong Kong, where I was surrounded by surfaces shaped by time.
+Peeling paint, softened patterns, weathered walls, and tropical plants reclaiming architecture made me aware of how history settles into materials rather than disappearing from them.

-In Angkor Wat, time felt visible: ancient stones eroded by centuries of touch, carvings disappearing into moss, nature folding itself back into the structures.
-Everything was fragile and resilient at once.
-That experience changed the way I approached my own surfaces.
-I realized beauty was not a final, polished layer.
-It was everything that survived underneath.
+In Angkor Wat, time felt visible.
+Ancient stones were eroded by centuries of touch, carvings dissolved into moss, and nature folded itself back into the structures.
+Everything felt fragile and resilient at once.
+That experience shifted the way I approached my own surfaces.
+I understood that beauty was not a final, polished layer, but everything that survives underneath.

-Some layers feel like scrolls slowly unrolling, revealing what was hidden until the moment of the tear, history unfolding through time, damage, and care.
-For me, there is always a next page, another surface waiting to be revealed, something new to understand about myself and others.
+Some layers feel like scrolls slowly unrolling, revealing what was hidden until the moment of the tear — history unfolding through time, damage, and care.
+For me, there is always a next page, another surface waiting to be revealed, another understanding of myself and others.

 Tearing becomes an act of excavation.